dmitrypol/dmitrypol.github.io/_posts/2017-03-16-sendgrid-webhooks-background-jobs.md

 # app/services/webhook_recorder.rb
 class WebhookRecorder
   def perform(params)
-    # find email record by email_id in the params
+    # find email record by email_id in the params, update stats
   end
 end
 {% endhighlight %}

 But with success come inevitable scalability challenges.
-Our customers started sending very large mailings (tens or hundreds of thousands of recipients).
+Our customers started sending large mailings (tens or hundreds of thousands of recipients).
 Then our servers would receive thousands of notifications in brief amount of time as people were opening and clicking their emails.
-This caused very sharp spikes in system load.
+This caused sharp spikes in system load.

 Solution was to create a background job between controller and the Ruby class.
 We use [Sidekiq](http://sidekiq.org/) and [Redis](https://redis.io/) so queuing jobs is lightning fast.